inouire/java-basics/README.md

 ## MyMl

-The MyMl class provides a way to parse tree-structured config files with a format a bit like Yaml.
-The format *is not* strictly Yaml, but looks like this:
+The MyMl class provides a way to parse tree-structured config files with a format inspired from Yaml.
+The format *is not* Yaml, but looks like this:
 ```YAML
 #my_conf.txt
 database: